Silicon Avatar: Plot

 The Enterprise locates the Entity and begins sending a series of graviton pulses toward it.
 The creature responds and emits a response pattern which is a clear sign of comprehension.
-Picard is elated at a potential first contact but Marr, in a sudden lapse of sanity, due to the long-held desire to avenge the death of her son, alters the pulse to emit gravitons in a continuous beam and locks the program so it cannot be stopped.
+Picard is elated at a potential first contact.
+However, in a moment of intentional malice fueled by the long-held desire to avenge the death of her son, Marr alters the pulse to emit gravitons in a continuous beam and locks the program so it cannot be stopped.
 The beam reaches a level of resonance where the Entity is shattered.
 Marr addresses Data as though he is her son, telling him that she destroyed the entity for him.
 Having taken her long-awaited revenge but sacrificing her career in the process, Marr is near collapse.
 A disgusted Picard has Data escort Marr back to her quarters.
 In her quarters, Marr asks Data how long he will function and he replies that he was programmed to function for an eternity.
 Relieved, Marr tells Data that as long as he functions, her son is alive.
 Speaking to him as if he were her son, Dr. Marr pleads to Data to let "Renny" know that she destroyed the Entity for him, in the hopes that her deed will give her son's spirit a sense of peace.
 Data informs her that her son would not have approved of her destroying the Entity, stating that he loved her work as a scientist but that in her grief over his death, she destroyed the very reason her work is so important and that he cannot help her.
 Reality sets in for a horrified Dr. Marr, as she silently reflects on what she has done.

 Reception

 The Crystalline Entity was noted by Space.com as being one of the more exotic aliens in the Star Trek franchise; they note its snowflake-like appearance—beautiful but deadly.
 The episode is noted for including a non-carbon based life form, which has been explored a number of other times in the Star Trek franchise.

 In Star Trek FAQ 2.0 (Unofficial and Unauthorized): Everything Left to Know About the Next Generation, the Movies, and Beyond by Mark Clark, he states that this is one of the Star Trek episodes that is inspired by the classic novel Moby Dick.
 He compares the Crystalline Entity to a whale and the character Marr to Captain Ahab.
-They elaborate that this can be compared to the 1960s Star Trek episode "The Doomsday Machine" which also had elements from that novel.
+They elaborate that this can be compared to the 1967 Star Trek episode "The Doomsday Machine" which also had elements from that novel.
 They remark the episode creates an "emotionally charged scenario" and praise actress Ellen Geer's performance as Doctor Marr.

 In The Music of Star Trek, they felt that Chattaway's score offered "memorable dramatic support" to "Silicon Avatar".

 In Star Trek Visions of Law and Justice they questioned the Crystalline Entity's right to life after it had killed so many.